 Scope: Assessment criteria which apply to an Assessment of a service against NIST SP 800-63B (rev.3), for AAL2 and AAL3.

-Document reference: KIAF-1450 – This document is available for Kantara Members Only.
+Document reference: KIAF-1450 – This document is available by request only.

 Document title: SP 800-63C Service Assessment Criteria